phinaldoo/code_execution/README.md

 Code Execution Gateway is a sub-service of the ChatUI project.
 It runs untrusted Python and Bash code in isolated Docker sandbox sessions and renders HTML slide presentations to PPTX archives from the same sandbox image.

-The ChatUI Project will be the biggest, the best, most used, fully free, open source AI interface used everywhere, including individual use, companies, government, schools and so much more.
+The ChatUI Project will become the largest, best, most widely used, completely free, and open-source AI interface.
+It will be used everywhere, from individuals and businesses to governments, schools, and beyond.
+Built from the ground up, it will redefine how we interact with AI.

 Release soon!

 > **Disclaimer:** This software is provided "as is" without any warranties.
 Use at your own risk.
 The maintainers are not liable for damages resulting from use.